 JavaScript

-Where to use JS
+Where you can use JS

 • Bot responses

-• Output Conditions in every block that has them
+• Output Conditions

 • Conditional responses and Conditions in Say conditional block